Jack-C-Lloyd/dimensions/README.md

     Amount<?> orbiterImpulse = Amount.valueOf("3041 lbf*s/lb");

-There is a more flexible way though, using the version of `Amount.valueOf` that takes a numeric value (either a `long` or a `double`) and the `Unit` it is measured in; this is the approach taken in the code provided for car journeys.
+That string can't be checked by the compiler though, and the parser doesn't understand all units you might need.
+There is a more flexible way, using the version of `Amount.valueOf` that takes a numeric value (either a `long` or a `double`) and the `Unit` it is measured in; this is the approach taken in the code provided for car journeys.
 In that code we made a new unit by combining `MILE` and `GALLON_LIQUID_US`.
 This gave us a unit representing *miles per gallon*: